Mantelijo/bmol2D/README.md

 ├── build - build directory
 ├── public - web assets
 ├── src - web app
-└── wasm - naview algorithm extracted from viennaRNA package and some other libraries used to generate secondary structures
+└── wasm - naview algorithm extracted from ViennaRNA package and some other libraries used to generate secondary structures
 ```

 # Acknowledgments